MEET THE GERBIL

 Gerbils prefer deep cages with at least 6 inches of bedding, tunnels, nesting materials, and climbing toys.

-Cages should have plenty of ventilation but be sure your gerbil can’t escape through or chew on the holes.
-Any cage should have a solid floor since standing on wire can cause injuries and bumblefoot.
+Cages should have plenty of ventilation, but be sure your gerbil can’t escape through or chew on the holes.

 Inspect your gerbil's cage every day for any signs of chewing.

 Gerbils enjoy burrowing and building nests.
-Unscented soft recycled paper, shredded paper, and paper pellets are all great bedding options either by themselves or mixed.
+Unscented soft recycled paper, shredded paper, and paper pellets are all great bedding options, either by themselves or mixed.
 MNPPR strongly recommends avoiding all wood-based beddings due to the general sensitivity of pocket pets.

 ENRICHMENT REQUIREMENTS